Shimon Friedman, D.M.D.

 • Outline the least invasive retreatment techniques that can be used to preserve tooth structure and restorations.

 Should we, and shall we still perform retreatments when dentists increasingly favor replacing root-filled teeth with implants?
 This lecture will highlight three key concepts addressing this pertinent question.
 First, case selection strategies must be revised recognizing implants as a viable alternative to retreatment.
 Second, emphasis on tooth structure conservation during retreatment is needed to maximize tooth longevity after treatment.
 Third, the technical possibilites and favorable prognosis of treatment should be emphatically communicated to the dental community and patients.
 Levels of evidence: the lecture content includes mainly prospective cohort studies.

 One half- or full-day lecture.

-To avoid confusion, treatment outcomes must be defined in relation to established goals and supported by an evidence base.
-This lecture will define the goals of endodontic therapy, outline criteria for appraisal of studies, establish the current best evidence, and highlight the treatment outcomes and their predictors, in regards to healing and asymptomatic function of the treated teeth.
+The outcomes of endodontic treatment modalities have been debated in light of inconsistent reports on prognosis, confusing dentists and endodontists and potentially leading to skewed treatment decisions.
+To avoid confusion, treatment outcomes must be defined in relation to established goals and supported by the current best evidence.
+This lecture will define the specific outcome goals of endodontic therapy, outline criteria for appraisal of studies, establish the current best evidence, and highlight the treatment outcomes and their predictors, in regards to healing and asymptomatic function of the treated teeth.
 Levels of evidence: The lecture content is supported by randomized controlled trials and prospective cohort studies.